 Visiting Palazzo Vecchio is free for anyone who is under 18 years of age, and for disabled visitors and their companion.

-What to do if Palazzo Vecchio tickets are sold out
+What to do if Museo di Palazzo Vecchio tickets are sold out

-Palazzo Vecchio tickets sold on the official site are usually the first ones to be sold out.
-If you can’t find tickets for the day and time slot you wish to visit, your best bet is to purchase tickets or – even better – a tour on a third party booking site.
+Palazzo Vecchio tickets official site is usually the first to sell out tickets.
+If you can’t find tickets for the day and time slot you wish to visit, your best bet is to purchase tickets or a tour on a third party booking site.

 These buy tickets in bulk and have more flexible cancellation policies, so you may be luckier.